kmclaugh/code-commeting-site/content/about.md

 [This site](/) shows comments on Austin's 2019 land development code rewrite from AURA and friends.
 We collect these comments to submit to both staff and council.

+Here is the actual [code](/pdf/plain-code.pdf) which you can download or view in your browser.

 ### How it Works

 The [homepage](/) shows all comments organized by [chapter](/chapter), [article](/acticle), [division](<(/division)>), and [page](/page).